 - Matters originating in two committees simultaneously shall appear on the agenda under the first committee listed.

 - Reports of Special Committees, including the Audit and Executive committees, if any.

 - Introduction & Referral Calendar.
 Pursuant to notice, ordinances for formal introduction, first reading, and referral shall be acted upon under this order.

 - Unfinished Business.
 Matters under Unfinished Business for three consecutive regular meetings shall be returned to the appropriate standing committee for further consideration.

 - New Business.
 Notice of intent for the introduction of ordinances shall be included under this order.

 - Announcements.
 Announcements shall be limited to notification of public events or programs of community significance and interest.
 Concerns or matters of current, pending, or future Council deliberations are not considered announcements.
 Council Members may not report on their activities or accomplishments.

 SECTION 9.
-If the City Council, during any regular, special, or adjourned meeting, wishes to consider a subject matter that has not been previously referred to any of its standing committees, and, when for any reason it is desirable for the full City Council to consider a subject matter with the freedom of an ordinary committee, then the City Council may, by motion carried on a majority vote, resolve itself into a committee of the whole.
+If the City Council, during any regular, special, or adjourned meeting, wishes to consider a subject matter not previously referred to a standing committee, and, when for any reason it is desirable for the full Council to consider a subject matter with the freedom of an ordinary committee, the Council may, by motion carried on majority vote, resolve itself into a committee of the whole.
 A motion to resolve into committee of the whole must state the subject matter to be discussed, and such motion shall be non-debatable.